ATF-CHECK(1) NetBSD General Commands Manual ATF-CHECK(1)

 The following options are available:

--s qual:value Analyzes exit code.
+-s qual:value Analyzes termination status.
 Must be one of:

-eq:<value> checks that exit status is equal to value
+that its exit status is equal to value.

 -o action:arg Analyzes standard output.
 Must be one of: